Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 But to know which tool is right for you, you’ll need to refer back to your chosen recruitment goals and interview process to help you decide.
 For example, skills testing is an excellent tool to speed up candidate screening but would need to be combined with an efficient selection process if the goal is to hire more efficiently.

-Now that we understand what recruiting strategies are and the main things to consider when developing one, let’s dive into our pick of the best recruiting strategies and tactics, and why they work.
+Now we understand what recruiting strategies are and the main things to consider when developing one, let’s dive into our pick of the best recruiting strategies and tactics, and why they work in 2025.

 1. Work on your employer brand

 Employer branding plays a major role in attracting, hiring, and retaining great talent.
-In fact, 72% of recruitment leaders agree that it has a significant impact on hiring success and employee satisfaction.
+In fact, 81% of organizations have taken action to improve their employer brand in the last 12 months, signaling its impact on hiring success and employee satisfaction.

 Your employer brand is what makes people want to work with you and for you.
 Think about companies like Apple, Patagonia, Nike, and Netflix.
 Each has a clear mission, identity, and tone of voice that helps them stand out as industry leaders — as well as a compelling employee value proposition.